mard4/intromlproject/README.md

 This project has been tested on an azure machine running ubuntu.![neofetch](images-readme/neofetch.png)

 Create a folder (I suggest you to call it "ml" to avoid editing more paths), navigate inside it and clone the repository.
-Create a virtual environment, activate it, then run `pip install -r requirements.txt `
+Create a virtual environment, activate it  `source .venv/bin/activate `, then run `pip install -r requirements.txt `.

 Note that you should also have an nvidia gpu and cuda drivers installed, otherwhise the models will be loaded in cpu and will be much slower and prone to crashes.